beacon-biosignals/K8sClusterManagers.jl/docs/src/examples.md

 ### Termination Reason

-When Julia workers [exceed the specified memory limit](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/#exceed-a-container-s-memory-limit) the worker pod will be automatically killed by Kubernetes (Out-Of-Memory).
+When Julia workers [exceed the specified memory limit](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/#exceed-a-container-s-memory-limit) the worker _Pod_ will be automatically killed by Kubernetes (OOMKilled).
 In such a scenario the worker will be reported as terminated by Distributed.jl without details.
 K8sClusterManagers.jl will provide the reason, as reported by k8s, for the termination of the worker: